alicangnll/sshvaultx/README.md

 ## 📞 Support

 If you encounter any issues or have questions, please open an issue on GitHub.

-## ⚠️ Disclaimer

-**IMPORTANT LEGAL NOTICE**

-This software is provided for educational and legitimate purposes only.
-Users are responsible for:

-- **Compliance with Laws**: Ensure all usage complies with local, national, and international laws
-- **Authorization**: Only use this tool on systems you own or have explicit permission to access
-- **Security**: Use strong authentication methods and keep credentials secure
-- **Privacy**: Be aware that network traffic may be monitored by network administrators
-- **Terms of Service**: Respect the terms of service of any networks or services you access

-**The authors and contributors are not responsible for any misuse of this software.
-Use at your own risk.**

 ## 🔗 Links